4uffin/PythonWWWBrowser/README.md

 **Note:** This is a basic, proof-of-concept web browser.
 It is intended as a framework for building a more advanced browser, not as a full-featured application for daily use.
-Or hey, maybe you want the most dumbed-down browser for daily use, well then, here you go!
+Or hey, maybe you want the most dumbed-down web browser for daily use, well, here you go!

 # Simple Python Browser (Blueprint)
 This project is a functional, tabbed web browser built using Python with the PyQt5 and QtWebEngine libraries.
 It features a custom dark theme and essential browsing tools, serving as a great starting point for further development.